jacobhittinger/BashReplica/README.md

 ---------------------------------------------------------------------------------------------------------------

-See '/BashReplica/myshrc/README.txt' for information on the following configuation files:
+**Configuation files:**
 + .myshrc
 + .mysh_history

+See '/BashReplica/myshrc/README.txt' for information on these.

 ---------------------------------------------------------------------------------------------------------------